davetron5000/optparse-plus/tutorial/5_more_features.md

 ```

 Since an exit of zero is considered success, we branch on that value, and call the method `exit_now!`, provided by Methadone, to
 stop the app with an error.
-The first argument is the exit code we'd like to use, and the second argument is an error message to
+The argument is an error message to
 print to the standard error to let the user know why the app stopped abnormally.
+The app will then stop and exit nonzero.
+If
+you want to customize the exit code, you can provide it as the first argument, with the message being the second argument.

 As you can see, our test now passes: